 For UX experts and launchpad content administrators:

-- Adding custom content to custom business catalogs
+- Adding selected content SAP content to a custom business role – creating new custom business catalogs

 - Options for Creating Custom Catalogs by Imran Mohammed